When to get life insurance?

-Are you a recent grad in your 20s?
-Married with a mortgage in your 30s?
-Planning your estate in your 50s?
-Whatever your age, you likely have two things in common with people in every age group:
+Whether you’re a new grad, married with a mortgage, or expecting to retire soon, you likely have two things in common with people in every age group:

 1. There are people in your life whom you love.